 Central America can party, but Panama had a different vibe, at least to this gringo.

-Panama City had a South American vibe to him, and in the intervening years, I’ve been there enough myself to know what he meant.
+To him, Panama City had a South American, also a Caribbean vibe, and in the intervening years, I’ve been there enough myself to know what he meant.

 You can take the Isthmus out of Colombia but you can’t take Colombia out of the Isthmus.